• Skip to main content

 Business is connected to society in various forms and Thus they should fulfil the obligation towards social responsibility.

-“The economic system in the economy means the lawful organizational structure where economic activities like production, consumption, selling and exchange transactions are carried out” Limited interference of the state is done in the social activities carried out by them.
-Thus, the economic system is the collection of economic activities done in the country.
+The economic system in the economy means the lawful organizational structure where economic activities like production, consumption, selling and exchange transactions are carried out” Limited interference of the state is done in the social activities carried out by them.

-Disadvantages or Cons of Capitalism Economy
+Disadvantages of a Capitalist Economy

 1. Lack of coordination of Economic Activities

-Under capitalism, there are large numbers of independent producers, distributions and Consumers and all try to maximize their own profit.
+Under capitalism, there are large numbers of independent producers, distributions and consumers and all try to maximize their own profit.

 Capitalism economy is compared with the bus without steering and each passenger tries to take the bus according to his direction.